The History of Yoga

 The 5th book discusses meditation and its powers in liberating the individual.

-The 6th book describes the state of an enlightened and blissful Rama.
+The 6th book describes the state of enlightened and blissful God Ram.

-Rig Veda – hymns that are in praise of a higher power/deities.
+Rig Veda – It has hymns that are in praise of a higher power/deities.

-Atharva Veda – Knowledge of spells, prayers, charms
+Atharva Veda – It has knowledge of spells, prayers, charms

 Further in Vedas